 My Inner Child Picture! - You Choose An Old Photo That You Think Best Captures Your Spirit!

 For some two years, I acted as a moderator at "The Peaceful Pub" on Wordflair, another online zine that is part of the Yuku network more British than American.
 I led a forum on Wordflair called "Taking Risks" where I encouraged my peers to "try to think outside of the box"- to realize that to create anything remotely new and unexperienced you must first destroy what has fossilized into the academic rules and proprieties that must never be broken.
 I sometimes, therefore, break these.
-I'm not a rebel, mind you.
-I am a simple artist.
+Some of my works are in traditional forms but the majority is free or open verse which I find best suits me.
+Stay awhile, bookmark me, and return.
+I am always adding new work or revising that which is already done.
+Thank you.

 Creative Commons License